DenisPiralic/OptiverTraderLogBook/Log_1.md

 ---

 ## Conclusion
-It's clear that the two financial instruments that we are trading move very similarly, hence we can measure their spread from one another and treat it as a magenet to each other, always returning to some average and never deviating.
+It's clear that the two financial instruments that we are trading move very similarly, hence we can measure their spread from one another and treat it as a magnet to each other, always returning to some average and never deviating.

-We should use the spread of data from the two financial intruments and set indication z-values of +1 and -1, and see whether this gives us an effective profit, or even if we break even.
+We should use the spread of data from the two financial instruments and set indication z-values of +1 and -1, and see whether this gives us an effective profit, or even if we break even.

 If this does not work, we will research into other methods.